 Most sellers understand the significance of the Buy Box.
 This valuable tool allows shoppers to click through to purchase with a single hit of the “Add to Cart” button.
 Because the Buy Box makes it much easier for shoppers to complete a purchase, the seller with the Buy Box tends to make more sales.

-Solving Buy Box Suppression
+Resolving Buy Box Suppression

-Let us talk about Five Pillars of Product listing optimization:
+Five Pillars of Product Listing Optimization

-Amazon is not only a search engine.
-Amazon is itself a huge search engine.
-55 percent of the product search starts on Amazon.
-One out of two people, who are searching for a product, log into Amazon before searching anywhere else.
+- Scads of Amazon sellers barely understand their competition Amazon is a powerful search engine.
+Fifty-five percent of the product search starts on Amazon.
+One in every two people, who are searching for a product, log into Amazon before searching anywhere else.

 - Sellers do not properly take care of their feedback score Most customers ignore buying a product because of the negative feedback they read.
 It spoils the ratings you want to be at the top.

 - Product Title